 Rules for Mass Start and Downriver races:

-- Starting points are listed in race description (Fish Creek or Armstrong)
+- Starting points are listed in race description (Fish Creek or Armstrong).

-- Kayak, canoe, and packraft racers start in their boats
+- Kayak, canoe, and packraft racers start in their boats.

-- Paddleboards start one foot on and one foot off at rear of board
+- Paddleboards start one foot on and one foot off at rear of board.

-- Competitors will start within the designated starting area at the put in
+- Competitors will start within the designated starting area at the put in.

-- A verbal countdown of 3,2,1, then a horn/whistle will designate the start
+- A verbal countdown of 3,2,1, then a horn/whistle will designate the start.

-- Malicious intent to harm is not allowed
+- Malicious intent to harm is not allowed and will result in disqualification.

-- Racer must negotiate downriver gates #3, #5, #7 and finish at gate #8 (Boater X and Inflatable Kayak & Packraft Slalom complete ALL gates)
+- Racer must negotiate downriver gates #3, #5, #7 and finish at gate #8 (Boater X and Inflatable Kayak & Packraft Slalom complete ALL gates) Failure to negotiate a gate is disqualification.
+To negotiate a gate, racers must pass their body from the waist up between the two gate poles from the upstream side.

 - A missed gate can be completed by attaining (paddling) back upstream.
 Racers must attain on the outside of the gate and pass through the gate moving downstream.